 Reusable masks aren’t required to conform to specific standards like disposable masks are, although there is a voluntary standard in place.

-Our test, the first comparative test of its kind in the UK, reveals that there are significant differences in effectiveness between reusable masks and that the best can be as effective as a disposable version, but the worst are nearly useless.
+Our tests, the first comparative tests of their kind in the UK, reveal there are significant differences in effectiveness between reusable masks.
+The best can be as effective as a disposable version, but the worst are nearly useless.

 What about disposable face masks?

-We’ve focused on testing reusable face coverings as this is a new market, with only voluntary standards in place, and wide variation in style and design, and a lack of insight into the best construction.
+We’ve focused on testing reusable face coverings as this is a new market, with only voluntary standards in place, so there's a wide variation in style and design, and a lack of insight into the best construction.

 It's therefore difficult for people to know which ones are the most effective.

-Reusable face coverings are also the government recommended option for the general public, and are more sustainable, affordable and practical for everyday use than disposable surgical masks.
+Reusable face coverings are the government-recommended option for the public, and are generally more sustainable, affordable and practical for everyday use than disposable surgical masks.

-*Product testing and scientific analysis led by Matt Stevens, Sophie Katanchian and Kamisha Darroux
+Product testing and scientific analysis team: Matt Stevens, Sophie Katanchian and Kamisha Darroux